 After this short hike, we headed to the Nature Center which is a short drive from the Inn.
 On the way, we stopped at the stables although they weren’t open yet for horseback riding.
-The Nature Center is very well done with plenty of information on local habitats and the history of the area.
-While there we discovered another interesting spot in the park, Wolf Cave.
+The Nature Center is very interesting with plenty of information on local habitats and the history of the area.
+While there we discovered another location in the park to check out, Wolf Cave.

 We spent a bit of time talking to our server and the grape soda creator and discovered that the brewery name is based upon the Civilian Conservation Corps (CCC) who made significant improvements to McCormick’s Creek State Park in the 1930s.
 Some of the interior pillars at the brewery were actually sourced from the park itself.
 I love the tie into the nearby park!

-A Winery is Always the Perfect End to a Fun Day
+Owen Valley Winery was the Perfect End to a Fun Day

 Our last stop before heading home was Owen Valley Winery.
 The winery has a lovely setting with plenty of outdoor seating perfect for relaxing with a glass of wine and enjoying the countryside.
 The tasting room is cozy with a bar for tasting along with a few tables to sit and enjoy a glass of wine and snacks.